Signs this may be a problem:

 What are personality disorders?

-Everyone’s personality is different.
-People have different ways of thinking and behaving, and it’s one of the reasons why we’re all unique, (and also why we don’t always get along!)
-People’s personalities develop as people go through different life experiences.
-Most people are flexible enough to learn from past experiences and change their behaviour when they need to.
+Everyone’s personality is unique.
+Personalities develop as people go through different life experiences, and most people are flexible enough to learn from past experiences and change their behaviour when needed.

 If you have a personality disorder, however, this is much harder.
 A person will be diagnosed with having a personality disorder if they have extreme thoughts and behaviours – so extreme that they have a lot of trouble coping with day to day life.
 People with personality disorders get very strong feelings that they can’t ignore, and which cause them to act in a way that they can’t control no matter what is going on around them.
 They have trouble relating to situations and other people, and often end up experiencing significant problems and limitations in their relationships, social encounters, work and schooling.